 Obituaries from the University of Cincinnati

-In a tribute on York University’s website, York President & Vice-Chancellor Mamdouh Shoukri said of Lorch: “Intensely principled, Lee was a champion of social justice as well as a passionate advocate of political and academic freedoms.
+In a tribute on York University’s website, York's president Mamdouh Shoukri said of Lorch: “Intensely principled, Lee was a champion of social justice as well as a passionate advocate of political and academic freedoms.
 He will be greatly missed by the York University community and by all who knew him.”

 Former Bearcat star and UC basketball hall of fame member Conrad “Connie” Dierking, att.
 1956-58, died Dec.
 29. He was 77.
 The Brooklyn-born Dierking, a lanky 6-foot-10 center, starred for UC from 1956 to ’58.
 A teammate of Oscar Robertson, he averaged a double-double with 12.7 points and 13.5 rebounds helping the Bearcats to a 57-19 record during his three-year UC career.
 Dierking still holds the record for most rebounds in a game, grabbing 33 against Loyola (of Louisiana) on Feb.
 16, 1957.

 Dierking was a co-captain on UC’s 1957-58 team that made the school’s first NCAA tournament appearance.
 He, along with Robertson, helped guide the Bearcats to a 25-3 overall record and UC’s first Missouri Valley Conference championship.
 He was inducted into the James P. Kelly UC Athletics Hall of Fame in 1986.
 He went pro when the Syracuse Nationals selected Dierking as the fifth pick overall in the 1958 NBA draft.
 He played 10 NBA seasons, averaging 10 points and 6.7 rebounds, including five years with Oscar Robertson on the Cincinnati Royals squad.